lee-zhg/Intro-Watson-Translator/parallel-corpus-model.md

 1. Translate text with your new custom model.

     To use your custom model, specify the text that you want to translate and the custom model's model ID in the Translate method.

-    The following example translates text with the custom model identified by the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69`.
+The following command translates text with the custom model identified by the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69`.
+Replace the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69` with yours.

     ```
     $ curl -X POST --user "apikey:$apikey" --header "Content-Type: application/json" --data "{\"text\":\"Hello, Lee Zhang.
 Please don't park in the alley.\",\"model_id\":\"6277bffd-f884-4c5c-9825-ac41136f1b69\"}" "$url/v3/translate?version=2018-05-01"